 - Purchase the complete Expat Arrivals Boston Guide (PDF)

-With one of the country's highest concentrations of national historic landmarks, Boston has played a key part in America's history.
-This underlies Boston's reputation as a 'city of American firsts', with the city having established the first American subway system and public health department, first public school, first public park and first free municipal library.
+With one of the country's highest concentrations of national historic landmarks, Boston has plenty of attractions to visit.
+It's a city of many American 'firsts', with the city having established the first American subway system and public health department, first public school, first public park and first free municipal library.
 But apart from its many historical attractions the city is also blessed with lush parks, hiking trails and interesting museums.

 Black Heritage Trail